 Nominated by Forsberg Engerman Company

-Early this year, the EMC Insurance Foundation awarded $1,000 grants to 91 nonprofit organizations selected by top EMC insurance agencies.
+In early 2011, the EMC Insurance Foundation awarded $1,000 grants to 91 nonprofit organizations that were selected by top EMC insurance agencies.
 Those nonprofit organizations competed through online public voting on this website for an additional $25,000 grant.
 The foundation awarded the additional grants based on the public votes and a review of categories for each organization, including overall community impact, organizational support and the population served.
 The remaining $9,000 was divided between the six other organizations that received the most votes out of the nearly 1 million votes that were cast.